luisarizmendi/edge-demos/demos/rhde-aap/docs/s5-system-upgrades.md

 No updates available
 ```

 2. Open `rhde/prod/rhde_image/production-image-definition.yaml` in Gitea and review the `builder_compose_pkgs` packages.
-Remove the custom rpm `inotify-gitops` package (which will remove also the `python3-inotify` dependancy) and include an additional one (ie. `zsh`), so we are simulating that someone wants to add a package but, when he reviews the image definition, he thinks that the `inotify-gitops` package can be safely removed (which is not the case) too.
+Remove the custom rpm `inotify-gitops` package (which will remove also the `python3-inotify` dependancy) and, if you want, the `kiosk-mode` package too.
+You can include an additional package (ie. `zsh`) to the definition, so we are simulating that someone wants to add a package but, when he reviews the image definition, he thinks that the `inotify-gitops` package can be safely removed (which is not the case) too.

 ```bash
 ---